 Amazon Print on Demand allows authors to sell their books without having to worry about managing inventory or whether they should buy boxes of copies.
 To help you determine whether POD is a good option for you, it’s crucial to discuss the specifics of POD.

 - Opportunity to avail free ISBN with your paperback sale (in Amazon)

-- Can be made available in paper back and hard cover
+- Can be made available in paperback and hardcover

-- Can be ready with 48 hours
+- Can be ready within 48 hours

 - Books printed digitally are more expensive per unit than books printed offset.